The Big Application Security

 This simplicity easily disguises the fact that the success of a pentest depends on a number of factors to be taken into account.
-A pentest is successful if it leads to maximum coverage while minimizing the effort.
-Question 12 why the task cannot be defined as the identification of all vulnerabilities.
+A pentest is successful if it leads to a maximum coverage while minimizing the effort.
+Question 12 explains why the task cannot be defined as the identification of all vulnerabilities.

 An essential contribution to counteracting this is the knowledge of the pitfalls of a pentest order and their avoidance: from the ability of the pentester to correctly estimate the scope and ensuring smooth operation, to the correct handling of the results of the test.

 This FAQ deals with the many questions that arise around the pentesting of web applications – and provides practical answers.
 Plus a multitude of practical experiences and some deeper insights and views from a long pentester life.
 It is intended for all those who wish to have their web application checked.

 Such a document, which is focused on a specific topic, creates the impression that a pentest is the sole or best means of creating security in web applications.
 At least the former would clearly be wrong and the latter is also not correct in many cases (see questions 35 and 36).
 If you want to award a superlative, it is that the pentest is the least dispensable instrument.

 We are constantly updating this FAQ.
 The aim is to inform you as the client as comprehensively as possible about all aspects of pentesting that affect you.